Stability of uniformly bounded switched systems and Observability: Abstract

 \section{Abstract}

-The aim of this paper is to give sufficient conditions for a switched linear system defined by a pair of Hurwitz matrices that share a common but not strict quadratic Lyapunov function to be GUAS.
+This paper mainly deals with switched linear systems defined by a pair of Hurwitz matrices that share a common but not strict quadratic Lyapunov function.
+Its aim is to give sufficient conditions for such a system to be GUAS.

-We show that this property is equivalent to the uniform observability on $[0,+\infty)$ of a bilinear system defined on a subspace whose dimension is in most cases much smaller than the dimension of the switched system.
+We show that this property of being GUAS is equivalent to the uniform observability on $[0,+\infty)$ of a bilinear system defined on a subspace whose dimension is in most cases much smaller than the dimension of the switched system.

 Some sufficient conditions of uniform asymptotic stability are then deduced from the equivalence theorem, and illustrated by examples.